Useful Information & Frequently

 Ideally we would look to visit your property 4-6 weeks prior to the date you wish tenants to move in.
 This gives us plenty of time for photography, marketing, viewings, references and preparation for the move-in day.

-Can I leave some personal items in the property whilst it is rented out?
+Can I leave some personal items in the property while it's rented out?

 Do you provide an inventory?

-Yes, we have a very thorough inventory that is created with sophisiticated software which has plenty of text and detail and inbedded photos.
+Yes, we have a very thorough inventory created with sophisticated software that includes detailed descriptions and embedded photos.

 Who attends check in and check out?